delbetu/refactoring-to-chain-of-responsibility/README.md

 +--------------|--------------|---------+
 ```

-Our CEO is a big fan of buy-one-get-one-free offers and of fruit tea.
+The owner is a big fan of buy-one-get-one-free offers and of fruit tea.
 He wants us to add a rule to do this.

-The COO, though, likes low prices and wants people buying apple to get a price
+Also he likes low prices and wants people buying apple to get a price
 discount for bulk purchases.
 If you buy 3 or more apples, the price should drop to $4.50.
-Our check-out can scan items in any order, and because the CEO and COO change
-their minds often, it needs to be flexible regarding our pricing rules.
+Our check-out can scan items in any order, and it needs to be flexible regarding our pricing rules.

 The interface to our checkout looks like this: